stillbreeze/stillbreeze.github.io/_posts/2017-3-28-Variational Inference and Expectation Maximization.md

 EM is used to estimate the maximum likelihood of data given the model parameters in cases where the data has some latent variables.
 In order to do so, EM repeats the following two steps until convergence:

-**E step**: Estimate the latent variables according to posterior distribution calculated with the model paramaters\\
+**E step**: Estimate the latent variables according to posterior distribution calculated with the model parameters\\
 **M step**: Update the model parameters by maximizing the likelihood

 <br><br>